VolcanoidsModding/VolcWiki/guides/coding/GuideData/Guides/Getting Started/RequiredTools.md

 Well this one is very very optional.
 Really you only need this if you are a designer for now.
 However I'll save that for the designer guide.
 For now you do not need it for modding Volcanoids along these guides.

 :::tip
-I will put a warning on any guides that might need Unity right at the top.
-So if you see it and don't want to get Unity, skip that guide :)
+We have a whole section of guides based on Unity, Check that out if Unity is more your style.
 :::

 ## Global Requirements